taliaa10/Weather-Rent-API/README.md

 - **rent** - integer of the desired rent.

-The results are limited to 20 per page and the page parameter can be used to go to different pages to see more results.

 valid query keys for the rent and weather parameter include:
 ```
 rent=2000 rent equals 2000